 Some deaf people do not want to be fixed

 Some people who identify themselves as deaf and identify themselves as members of a deaf community oppose CIs.
 These people consider their severe hearing loss as a part of who they are and not as a bad thing that requires fixing by medical intervention.

-They have adapted to their hearing loss by developing sign language and a unique culture.
+Some deaf people have adapted to their hearing loss by developing sign language and a unique culture.
 They do not think of themselves as having a disability that needs to be fixed and may value sign as their form of communication.
 They may resent the idea that they have to have CIs or assistive listening devices to be a whole human being.

 Many others with hearing loss are open to considering the benefits of CIs and other devices.
-Many parents, including deaf parents, are choosing to have their young children undergo surgery for these devices..
+Many parents, including deaf parents, are choosing to have their young children undergo surgery for these devices.
 I sometimes attend deaf events and notice that many of the young deaf children attending with their families are wearing hearing aids or had cochlear implants.

 CI surgery and rehab has certain risks that videos do not address

 Many people have legitimate concerns about CIs such as: